 Plan your trip

-Our Annual Meeting hotels are safe, reputable, and centrally located properties in interesting and dynamic cities.
-The rates at these hotels are negotiated on behalf of attendees to be lower, more equitable, and more predictable over time than the regular rates offered to non-conference attendees.
+Our annual meeting hotels are conveniently located in Denver’s downtown, near parks, restaurants, the 16th Street pedestrian mall, and the bustling LoDo neighborhood.
+Most events at the annual meeting will take place in these hotels.
+AAG negotiates the room rates on behalf of attendees to be lower, more equitable, and more predictable over time than the regular rates offered to non-conference attendees.

 Hyatt Regency Denver at Colorado Convention Center

 $234 – Triple ($270.86 with taxes)

 $249 – Quad ($288.22 with taxes)

 AAG works to ensure a safe and welcoming space for all during AAG 2023 Denver

 AAG learned of the recent racial profiling incident by Hyatt Regency Denver security staff during the National Association of School Psychologists (NASP) annual meeting.
 This behavior violates our values and commitment to justice, equity, diversity, and inclusion.

 In the days since the incident, the Hyatt has issued a formal apology and is taking steps to retrain their team, as well as planning to compensate the individuals involved and make substantive donations to organizations important to NASP.
 AAG is working with our partners at the Hyatt Regency Denver and other venues to ensure a safe and welcoming space for all guests and participants in the 2023 AAG Annual meeting.